What is a Day Rate Contractor?

 - Self-Training: Contractors can choose their own form of training and hence can keep abreast of leading technology.

 - Holidays: Not being fixed to set annual holidays.
 This means extended holidays may be taken in between contracts.

 How much can I expect for Day Rate Contracting?

 Day rates can change depending on the demand for your IT, Data or Business Change skill.
-In Ireland, the 2021 rates can be found on our Salary Survey 2021.
+In Ireland, the 2022 rates can be found in our January 2022 Salary Survey.